 Diverse, delicious and not as difficult to cook as you might think, Indian food is among the leading cuisines of the world.
-With every state, city, and even every home having its own recipes for thousands of dishes, you can imagine how the variety is absolutely mind-boggling.
+With every state, city, and even every home having its own recipes for thousands of dishes, you can imagine how the diversity is absolutely mind-boggling.

 Healthy and Diverse